ammo888/nu_project1/README.md

+# Portfolio Recommender
 ## Project overview
 The basis of our project is to create an algorithm that acts as a robo-financial-advisor.
 Our goal is to have an input user answer a series of questions and then use our algorithm to push out a portfolio of various ETFs.
 Our algorithm takes into account typical financial advising factors such as age, risk tolerance, and asset allocation preferences.
 From these preferences our algorithm will push out a portfolio of specific ETFs and list what each ETF allocation should consist of.
+Our portfolio construction tool is designed for users who are 18 and over years of age.

 Our questionnaire focused on the following areas:

-    Age
+- Age (18-100 years old)

-    Risk Tolerance
+- Risk Tolerance

-    Willingness to invest in foreign markets, emerging economies, crypto, REIT’s
+- Willingness to invest in foreign markets, emerging economies, crypto, REIT’s

 Based on the answers given to the above questions, the tool starts filtering out assets from our database leaving the most suitable choices for further consideration.
 The main goal for the advisor is to build a reasonable portfolio which balances risk vs. reward by taking into account the client's needs.

 ## Installation
 Prerequisites:
 conda
 python3.7.13 or higher

-    conda create --name portfolio_recommender --file requirements.txt
+- `conda create --name portfolio_recommender --file requirements.txt`

-    conda activate portfolio_recommender
+- `conda activate portfolio_recommender`

-    Create a PostgresSQL database named “nu_project1” using your favorite method.
+Create a PostgreSQL database named `nu_project1` using your favorite method.

-    Run this script to perform the preprocessing step - if your postgresl username/password is not “postgres” you have to edit the db url in populate_db.py correspondingly: python populate_db.py
+Run this script to perform the preprocessing step - if your postgres username/password is not `postgres` you have to edit the db url in populate_db.py correspondingly:

+`python populate_db.py`

 To run the portfolio recommender, run:

-    python portfolio_recommender.py
+`python portfolio_recommender.py`

 ## Limitations and future development